D6NK/Imvu-Overlay-No-GUI-/README.md

 # How To Use

--When you start the program you wont see anything. this is normal.
+- When you start the program you wont see anything. this is normal.

--Set IMVU to the width you would like by resizing the window first.
+- Set IMVU to the width you would like by resizing the window first.
   >The height will be modified automatically when you enable the modifier.

--Press windows key and I to activate or deactivate the Modifier.
+- Press windows key and i to activate or deactivate the Modifier.

 - You can Find the icon for this application in your tray icons on your taskbar.
 Right click for options such as reloading or exiting the application.
-  > You can even edit the script if you know what youre doing. if you dont then good luck.
+  > You can even edit the script if you know what youre doing.
+If you dont then good luck.
 If you do then let me know if you make it better!

 # while modifier is active: